 Any compelling narrative built on a weak foundation is a liability waiting to happen.
 Before you can accelerate, you must be secure.
 This tier is not about speed; it's about mitigating your single greatest risk: a flawed model that shatters your credibility and exposes you to professional and financial damage.
 The goal here is to build an auditable, structurally sound model that can withstand intense scrutiny from clients, investors, or regulators.
 This is your defense.

 A defensible model begins with a consistent, logical structure.
 The temptation to blend inputs, calculations, and outputs on a single sheet is a common shortcut that creates massive long-term risk.
-Best practice—and your best defense—is to enforce a strict separation:
+Best practice - and your best defense - is to enforce a strict separation.
+For a practical template when modeling for a raise, use How to Create a Financial Forecast for a Funding Round:

 This separation makes your logic transparent and easy to audit.
 For mission-critical models, an Excel add-in like Modano goes a step further by programmatically enforcing a standardized, best-practice structure from the start.
 It uses a modular approach, allowing you to build complex models from pre-audited components, making disorganized work nearly impossible.